knutmerket/anheituan/content/teas/2010-yongtaifu-furong-qlc.md

 In any case, the logs were cut and issue-free.
 I bought slices of all of the QLCs for myself and a couple of other people.
 In retrospect, the eight kilos I got for myself was... more than I really need (or at least have space for).
 I picked up two slices of most of the QLCs, but four of this particular one.
 So I have decided to let two of those slices go.

 While I am satisfied with all of the (six) Yongtaifu QLC teas I bought, if I had to pick my favorites it would be a shared top spot for this 2010 "Fully Fire-Roasted" Furong QLC and the 2013 "Gaoma Wang" QLC.
 The 2010 Jiulongchi QLC and the 2012 Xiangyaxi QLC would be very close contenders.
-Note that the roasting style on these make them rather "forward-heavy", most of the magic happens in the initial 3-4 steeps though good quialities linger at a lower capacity well beyond that.
+Note that the roasting style on these make them rather "front-heavy".
+Most of the magic happens in the initial 3-4 steeps though good quialities linger at a lower capacity well beyond that.

 I hope to be able to offer more from Yongtaifu in the future, but with the prices their QLCs typically command my guess is that it won't happen anytime soon.
 They do have some other more affordable teas though, that could be a good entry point for someone interested in experiencing their production style.